droyo/blog/content/9P/index.md

 # Example server - `graphitefs`

-For the example server, I will produce a file server UI for graphite, the popular metrics collection.
-If you are not familiar with graphite, it composed of a metrics collection service and an HTTP API for rendering graphs.
+For the example server, I will produce a file server UI for graphite, the popular metrics collection framework.
+If you are not familiar with graphite, it is composed of a metrics collection service and an HTTP API for rendering graphs.
 Services send newline-delimited metrics, such as

 	servers.myhost.network.eth0.rx_bit 982372 1443235316